OPTIMIZATION

 C. Hosting and CDN

-Upgrading hosting infrastructure can make a significant difference.
-I usually recommend VPS hosting for business websites that need maximum performance.
+Upgrading hosting infrastructure can make a clear difference.
+I usually recommend solid website hosting when you need consistent business performance.

 2. Interaction to Next Paint (INP) Optimization